 If you’re not a pro designer and you’re looking for a clean and easy pop, one of the simplest things you can do in my opinion is to pair a cursive font with a non-cursive bold.
 It just flows.
 Mr. Dafoe is an awesome cursive candidate for this.
 For something similar, see Yellowtail.

-Plain and simple—if you need a neon glow, moontime is your font.
+Plain and simple—if you need a neon glow, the Moontime font in Canva is your script.
 I mean, any time a font is named as something that shares the characteristic or vibe that the font gives off, it’s a good sign that it’s the best font for the job.

 Herr Von Muellerhoff